Auties00/Cobalt/README.md

-# Whatsapp4j
+# Cobalt
+Whatsapp4j has been renamed to Cobalt to comly with an official request coming from Whatsapp.
+To be clear, this library is not affiliated with Whatsapp LLC in any way.
+This is a personal project that I mantain in my free time

-### What is Whatsapp4j
+### What is Cobalt

-Whatsapp4j is a library built to interact with Whatsapp.
+Cobalt is a library built to interact with Whatsapp.
 It can be used to work with:
 1. WhatsappWeb (MultiDevice)